How to Meet Sober People

 I think it’s important to have a few sober people in your social network.
 Finding people who share interests with you and want to stay sober are key to leading a fulfilling social life.
 Additionally, be sure to check out my blog post about how to stay sober.
 It features key ways I’ve been able to stay alcohol-free for over 10 months.

-Below, you’ll find my favorite ways for how to meet sober people in your area (or online).
-Remember: Don’t be afraid to put yourself out there and ask for support!
+From book clubs to faith groups and sports leagues, find my favorite ways for how to meet sober people in your area (or online below).
+And remember: Don’t be afraid to put yourself out there and ask for support!

 How To Meet Sober People

 The sober community via social media (think Instagram, TikTok, and Facebook Groups) is incredibly vast and is growing every day.
-I met a few girls through an Instagram account called “Retired Party Girl” about a year and a half ago.
+I met a few girls through an Instagram account called “Retired Party Girl.”
 It’s so easy to use hashtags to find other sober folks in your community.
 Don’t be afraid to reach out to someone on social media and see if they might be interested in getting coffee and tell them you’re interested in hearing about their sober journey.
 The worst they can do is ignore you or say no!
+My personal fave places to search for fellow sober folks are Facebook and Instagram.

-My sobriety really thrived after I joined a support group for people addicted to alcohol called “The Luckiest Club” almost a year ago.
+My sobriety really thrived after I joined a support group for people addicted to alcohol called “The Luckiest Club.”
 I no longer join the meetings, but I know that the virtual community is an incredible way to meet sober friends online.
 They have built a pretty robust community of really cool sober people across the world, and they do in-person meet-ups often.
-I encourage you to find an online sober community (like Sober Grid) to join if you’re interested in meeting new people.
+It’s truly one of the best local communities dedicated to sobriety.
+I encourage you to find an online sober community (like Women for Sobriety) to join if you’re interested in meeting new people.

 Going off of the above, meeting up in person is a good way to meet other sober people and hold yourself accountable.
 There are some websites, like MeetUp.com, that you can join to actually meet people in recovery in real life.
 I’m sure you’ll be able to find something in your area!

-I’m about to attend a sober mocktail event here in NYC!
+A while back, I attended a sober mocktail event here in NYC!
 It’s called Absence of Proof, and they partner with different non-alcoholic brands and venues to provide pop-up events for anyone who wants to take a night off of drinking.
+These kinds of events are especially nice for people who want to stop drinking for good.
 I’m super excited to see more of these types of events happening in NYC.

 I’ve never been to an AA meeting, but I know a few folks who attend AA meetings and enjoy it.
 What’s so great about AA is that it’s so prevalent in most cities and towns in the United States.
 I would be surprised if you had trouble finding an AA meeting in your area.
 It’s a great way to build a community and support system for your journey.
 I have no doubt that you would meet some great sober people in an AA meeting—whether they are attending their 578th meeting, or their first.

 I can’t believe how many sober bars are popping up here in NYC.
-Surprisingly, I haven’t been to any of them yet!
 Obviously, sober bars are a great way for you to hang out and meet other sober people.
 Unfortunately, I don’t think sober bars are as prevalent in other areas of the country.
 Hopefully, that will change soon enough.